Petition seeks Amherst town charter change on expelling members

-A petition demanding that Amherst Town Council request the Virginia General Assembly to amend the town’s charter to remove a section allowing council to expel an elected member is expected to be presented to council during its Aug.
+A petition demanding the Amherst Town Council request the Virginia General Assembly amend the town’s charter to remove a section allowing council to expel an elected member is expected to be presented to council during its Aug.
 14 regular meeting.

-Ann Hubbard, a town resident, wrote on the online petition’s homepage she was stunned when she heard council during its July 10 meeting voted 4-1 to expel Janice Wheaton, who was elected to an at-large seat with 511 votes last November.
+Ann Hubbard, a town resident, wrote on the online petition’s homepage she was stunned when she heard council voted 4-1 at its July 10 meeting to expel Janice Wheaton, who was elected to an at-large seat with 511 votes last November.
 Mayor Dwayne Tuggle and councilors Rachel Carton, Ken Watts, Sarah Ogden and Kenneth Bunch have not given reasons for Wheaton’s removal and have declined comment.

 Meanwhile, council has called a special meeting at 7 p.m.
 Wednesday, Aug.
 7 for the purpose of holding interviews for appointing an interim member to serve until a Nov.
 5 special election is held.
 The interviews will be held in open session, according to Town Manager Sara Carter.

-As of Monday's application deadline Monday one resident, Sharon Turner, applied.
-A North Main Street resident of 22 years and manager of sales at Hill Hardware Corporation in Amherst, she wrote in her application she hopes her more than two decades of business experience will be an asset.
+As of Monday’s application deadline, one resident — Sharon Turner — applied.
+A North Main Street resident of 22 years and a manager at Hill Hardware Corporation in Amherst, she wrote in her application she hopes her more than two decades of business experience will be an asset.

 “In this moment in time, I believe that the Town of Amherst is in a unique situation, perhaps not even our finest moment,” Turner wrote in the Aug.
 1 application letter.
 “Town Council is in a state of transition.
 Because of the changes that have transpired, there is clearly division among the citizens of this incredible Town we call Amherst ...
 It is my hope that once again we can be united and move forward as a community so future generations treasure this Town as much as we do.”

-Hubbard's goal is for the petition to gather 50 signatures.
-As of 1 p.m.
-Monday, a dozen had signed.
+Hubbard’s goal is for the petition to gather 50 signatures.
+As of noon Tuesday, 14 people had signed.

 “I too have never heard of an elected official, even in a small town, being treated this way!”
 Mary-Jane W. Puckett wrote along with her signature.